 Executive Vice President

-An Eagle Scout, he has volunteered extensively with Boy Scouts and has transferred this enthusiasm for volunteerism to Girl Scouts of Nassau County.
+An Eagle Scout, he has volunteered extensively with Boy Scouts in the past and has transferred this enthusiasm for volunteerism to Girl Scouts of Nassau County.
 Mr. Florio is a graduate of Lehigh University with a B.S. in Finance and holds an M.B.A. in Finance from Adelphi University.
-He is an Audit Manager of Citigroup.
-Mr. Florio, his wife and two young daughters (one currently a Daisy Scout, and one a future Girl Scout) reside in North Bellmore.
+He is a Vice President of BBVA New York, a multinational Spanish banking group.
+Mr. Florio, his wife and three young daughters (one Junior Scout, one Brownie Scout, and one future Daisy Scout) reside in North Bellmore.

-After being appointed in October 2008 as interim Treasurer of the Board of Directors, Eric Rogers is serving his first term as Treasurer.
-He is a member of the Finance Committee and a former member of the Human Resources and Fund Development Committees.
+Eric Rogers is serving his third term as Treasurer of the Board of Directors.
+He is also a member of the Finance Committee.
 Mr. Rogers and his entire family are committed to Girl Scouts of Nassau County.
-His wife is a Troop Leader and both his daughters are Girl Scouts in the Carle Place/Westbury Association.
+His wife is a Troop Leader and his three daughters are Girl Scouts in the Carle Place/Westbury Association.
+Mr. Rogers served as a Board Champion on a GSNC’s Strategic Learning Team.
 Mr. Rogers was appointed to the Carle Place School Board and serves on several committees with the New York State Society of CPAs.

-A graduate of C.W.
-Post, Long Island University, Mr. Rogers is President of Rogers & Company, a CPA firm serving not-for-profit clients.
-Mr. Rogers resides in Westbury.
+A graduate of CW Post College, Mr. Rogers is President of Rogers & Company, a CPA, Business Advisory and Technology firm serving not-for-profit clients.
+The Rogers family resides in Westbury.

-Lisa Burke is serving as Secretary of the Board of Directors and as the first alternate National Council Delegate.
+Lisa Burke is serving as Secretary of the Board of Directors.
 Ms. Burke is a Board Champion on a Strategic Learning Team for GSNC.
 Ms. Burke was a Member at Large of the Board from 2005 - 2011.
 She served as the Chair of the Nominating Committee in 2009, a committee she has served on previously.
 A lifetime member of the Girl Scout Movement, Ms. Burke attended the past three GSUSA National Council Meetings and Conventions as a visitor, and was a chaperone in Atlanta in 2005 and Indianapolis in 2008.

 The mother of two Girl Scouts and a Boy Scout, she has been both Troop Cookie Manager and QSP Manager in the Oyster Bay Association, where she lives.
 A graduate of SUNY at Plattsburg with a degree in education, Ms. Burke is the owner and President of “A Business Contracting Corp” - in business for over 30 years.